entropyxyz/entropy-core/README.md

   - `cargo build --release`
   - `./scripts/alice.sh`

-* In terminal 2 run alice threshold client
+* In terminal 2 run Alice threshold client

   - `cargo build --release --features="alice unsafe"`
   - `./scripts/server.sh`

-* In termainl 3 run chain 2
+* In terminal 3 run chain 2

   - `./scripts/bob.sh`

-* In termainl 5run bob threshold client
+* In terminal 5run bob threshold client
   - `cargo build --release --features="bob unsafe"`
   - `./scripts/server_bob.sh`

 With all 4 nodes running the chain is now working, next we now have a clash where both chains by default send their OCW messages to port 3001, you need to change one of those

 - from this repo <https://github.com/entropyxyz/util-scripts>
-  - need to setup the repo and link the wasm first
+  - need to setup the repo and link the WASM first
   - `cd pkg`
   - `npm link`
   - `cd ..`